awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

      - List archiving sets `archivedAt` timestamp
      - All active tasks (unchecked/checked) in the list are archived individually with `archivedAt` timestamps
      - Archived lists are hidden from main page display
+     - Archived lists remain in the database with their name preserved (not deleted)
      - List archiving persists in IndexedDB
      - UI updates reactively after archiving
    - **Technical Work:**